• Skip to main content

 How often are payments due under the plan?

-Payments under the plan are due on a monthly basis, allowing taxpayers to manage their tax debts more effectively.
+Payments under the plan are typically due on a monthly basis.
+This schedule allows taxpayers to manage their tax debt more effectively while ensuring compliance with the Mississippi Department of Revenue's requirements.

 What information is needed for the application?